Steven G. Smith

 Term project 25%

 READINGS: be aware that different editions of Film Theory and Criticism (FTAC) may be in use among us; the page numbers listed here are for the 6th ed.
-(2004), which was the most affordable and available edition when this syllabus was written.
+(2004), which is currently one of the most affordable and available editions.

-VIEWINGS are of films on DVD or videotape held by the Millsaps library.
+VIEWINGS are of films on DVD held by the Millsaps library.
 Usually it will make the most sense to do the week’s readings before the viewing; the readings are chosen to give you new ways of thinking about the film material.
-We will try to schedule SCREENINGS of assigned films at convenient times.

 VIEW: The Battleship Potemkin (Sergei Eisenstein, 1925)